 We're not going to go into official definitions.
 There are a few important distinctions that can actually be pretty useful to know.
-And it can keep you out of trouble with using the wrong word let's say because weirdly people can get sort of offended if you call them a coder.
+And it can keep you out of trouble, since some people weirdly get offended by being called a "coder."

-Let’s start with programming which is a set of instructions that define behavior now I could use real-life examples like how we're programmed to get hungry and tired check social media to talk about Pavlov's dogs and stuff like that but i won't.
+Let’s start with programming, which is a set of instructions that define behavior.
+Now I could use real-life examples, like how we're programmed to get hungry and tired, or to check social media.
+I could talk about Pavlov's dogs and stuff like that but I won't.

 What I'll say instead is that programming is the manifestation of logic.

-You can figure a lot of it out as you go but these are a few reasons why people call programming applied math ultimately.
+You can figure a lot of it out as you go, but these are a few reasons why people call programming applied math.
 In the world of logic, you can think of math as the theoretical branch and programming as the practical branch.
-This logical basis is why even though they look like code.
-You’ll hear people say that CSS and HTML are not real programming languages.
-So it's not because they’re Back-end elitists at least not in most cases.
+This logical basis is why, even though they look like code, you’ll hear people say that CSS and HTML are not real programming languages.
+So it's not because they’re back-end elitists, at least not in most cases.

-Anyway, programming and not coding skills are what most of the biggest tech companies test for.
+Anyway, programming, not coding skills, are what most of the biggest tech companies test for.

-It's why they let you take your interview a lot of the time in any language that you want.
-This is why these interviews are often done on a whiteboard with something called pseudocode where you're just writing out steps in plain english rather than specific coding syntax.
+It's why they let you take your interview, a lot of the time, in any language that you want.
+It's why these interviews are often done on a whiteboard with something called pseudocode, where you're just writing out steps in plain english rather than specific coding syntax.

-One final example there's a course that focuses purely on programming and not coding and that's Harvard's CS50.
-A lot of people are surprised when the first week in homework are not even in a real programming language.
-It's just some kids programming language called Scratch.
+One final example, there's a course that focuses purely on programming, and not coding, and that's Harvard's CS50.
+A lot of people are surprised when the first week of homework is not even in a real programming language.
+It's just a kids' programming language called Scratch.

-But as we know that's not necessarily the case because we can also code in something like HTML, or CSS.
-For this reason it's harder to pin down a specific definition of coding but one thing's for sure to be a good coder you have to learn the syntax of different coding languages in many ways.
+But as we know, that's not necessarily the case because we can also code in something like HTML or CSS.
+For this reason, it's harder to pin down a specific definition of coding.
+But one thing's for sure: to be a good coder, you have to learn the syntax of different coding languages.

 The logical problem solving of programming is on a higher level of abstraction than coding.

-Which is more focused on technical details like code, quality breaking things into functions and different files, and leveraging code libraries all come into play here.
+Coding is more focused on technical details like code quality, breaking things into functions and different files, and leveraging code libraries.

-One important thing to keep in mind is if you try to explain coding details to non-developers they will quickly fall asleep.
+One important thing to keep in mind is, if you try to explain coding details to non-developers, they will quickly fall asleep.
 This is where some of the age-old conflicts between technical and non-technical people on a team emerge.
-Where the developers are pushing to refactor the codebase the project manager is asking what's the benefit to the end-user and met with blank stairs.
+Where the developers are pushing to refactor the codebase, the project manager is asking "what's the benefit to the end-user" and is met with blank stares.

 Bill Gates, Jeff Bezos, Elon Musk, Mark Zuckerberg.
-So if you will hear a lot of people say to focus on programming when you’re starting out don't worry about coding language and people think this gives them permission to go learn five different languages just because they’re not focused on language.
+You will hear a lot of people say to focus on programming when you’re starting out and not to worry about coding languages.
+People think this gives them permission to go learn five different languages.

-But the truth is the faster you can master a single language the sooner you can get beyond just the coding step and you can only focus on the programming because you’re not constantly learning a new syntax.
+But the truth is, the faster you can master a single language, the sooner you can get beyond just the coding to focus on the programming, because you’re not constantly learning a new syntax.

-Anyway, just a bonus here at the end let's compare both of these to development.
-Development is more focused on the solution outcome or business need.
-Development solutions can involve much much more than programming or coding now.
+Anyway, just a bonus here at the end, let's compare both of these to development.
+Development is more focused on the solution outcome, or business need.
+Development solutions can involve much much more than programming or coding.

-While we do see coding jobs automated more and more by better tooling code generators and even machine learning, algorithms the principles of programming are here to stay.
-And we could see the number of jobs requiring pure coding drop.
-Even if you move beyond the job of being a programmer and want to become the next Elon Musk he can still help you a lot.
+While we do see coding jobs automated more and more by better tooling, code generators, and even machine learning algorithms, the principles of programming are here to stay.
+Even if you move beyond the job of being a programmer and want to become the next Elon Musk, a background in programming can still help you a lot.

-Anyway, I hope this article illuminates some of the key differences between programming and development.
+Anyway, I hope this article illuminates some of the key differences between programming and coding.
 I hope you learned something in this one.